1998-2015 Coach Rick Barnes Many more highs then lows

 Royal Ivey - Most Starts (126)

-2001 - 22-12 record Rick Barnes
+2001 - 22-12 record Rick Barnes pending

 Team reaches the Sweet 16.

-2002- 26-7 Record Under Coach Barnes
+2002- 26-7 Record Under Coach Barnes Final 4

 T. J. Ford Receives The Naismith College Player Of The Year; John R. Wooden Award; Sporting News Men's College Basketball Player Of The Year; CBS/Chevrolet National Player Of The Year; SI.Com National Player Of The Year; And Espn.Com Player Of The Year.

 The Longhorns are ranked by ESPN and AP during the year as Number 2.
-It is the highest ranking ever for Longhorn basketball and the first time the Longhorns received a Number one seed.
+It is the highest ranking ever for Longhorn basketball and the first time the Longhorns receive a Number one seed.

-2003- 25-8 Record Coach Barnes
+2003- 25-8 Record Coach Barnes pending

 The Seniors On This Team Win The Most Games In School History (98)